CodecoolGlobal/solar-watch-MVP-java-toro-m/README.md

 ![Product Name Screen Shot][product-screenshot]

 Solar Watch is a full-stack web application that allows users to check sunrise and sunset times for any city on any date.
-The application features a clean, responsive interface and provides accurate astronomical data through integration with external weather and geocoding APIs.
+The application features a clean interface and provides accurate astronomical data through integration with external weather and geocoding APIs.
 Built with modern technologies, it showcases best practices in software development, including containerization with Docker, RESTful API design, and responsive frontend development.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>